fommil/hsinspect/README.md

   build-depends: ghcflags
 ```

+Consider implementing https://github.com/haskell/cabal/issues/2965 to make this easier.

 It is possible to enable the plugin on a per-user basis using `-packagedb` and `-packageid`, however that is left as an exercise for people who know what they are doing.
-Consider implementing https://github.com/haskell/cabal/issues/2965

 Alternatively, you can create a `.ghc.flags` and `.ghc.version` file manually or using the hacks described in https://github.com/haskell/cabal/issues/6203